onlyati/Global-variable-service-provider-on-Linux/README.md

 ## Possible actions

-Actions can be call with provided globvar.sh shell script in this format:
+Actions can be call with provided globvar shell script in this format:
 ```
-globvar.sh <action>
+globvar <action>
 ```

 Action can be: